owcollier/react-cloud-generator/README.md

 ## React Cloud API

-React Cloud Generator maintains a RESTful API on the back end for the purpose of storing word cloud configurations and retrieving saved word clouds:
+React Cloud Generator maintains a RESTful API on the back end for saving word cloud configurations, updating word cloud configurations, and retrieving saved word clouds.

 Repo for the back end can be found **[here](https://github.com/owcollier/react-cloud-generator-server)**